Dewi-Afoko/Dewi-Afoko/README.md

 ## 💼 Projects

 ### 🏋🏽‍♂️ [HyPrOps-Workout-Tracker](https://github.com/Dewi-Afoko/HyPrOps-Workout-Tracker)
 A **full-stack workout tracker** that lets users plan, log, and tweak their workouts.
 Originally built with Flask, but I’m now migrating it to **Django** because I enjoy making more work for myself.
-Eventually I'll get to the other features I want to implement, but for now, it works and I've got a small group of people using it!...
+Eventually I'll get to the other features I want to implement, but for now, it works and I've got a small group of people using it!

 🛠 **Tech:** Python, Flask (soon Django), React, JavaScript, Bootstrap, MongoDB
 📌 **Key Features:**